 To his surprise, he realized the area across the stream already had a stone circle.
 In fact, it had several concentric stone circles.

 The first red flag is the Indian heritage stuff.
-I guess we’re supposed to believe that Indians just know how to recognize Indian stuff.
-And of course, he is Cherokee.
+We’re supposed to believe that Indians just know how to recognize Indian stuff.
+He is Cherokee, of course.
 They always pick the cool tribes.
 The Fake Indian from Massachusetts, who is really a WASP, claims to be Cherokee.
 I bet if we learn that the Cherokee were cannibals the number of people claiming to be Cherokee would suddenly plummet.
 Anyway, the medicine wheel nonsense is a nice touch.

 For a professional opinion, the Whites contacted retired archaeologist Jack Hranicky of Alexandria, who had investigated five other Paleo-Indian sites in Virginia.